-Parents‘ satisfaction potentially explaining the parents-examiners measurement differences
+Factors explaining the parents-examiners measurement differences

+Child’s clinical severity

+At baseline, the disagreement between parents-examiners for the ABILHAND-Kids measure was higher when children had a MACS level I compared to those of children with a MACS level II (p=0.02).
+The disagreement between parents-examiners for the ACTIVLIM-CP measures was higher when children had a GMFCS level IV compared to the disagreement when children had a GMFCS level II (p=0.043).
+At T2 in the control group, the disagreement parents-examiners for ACTIVLIM-CP measures were higher when children had a GMFCS level IV compared to children with a GMFCS level II (p=0.03).
+No other significant differences in disagreement among clinical severity levels were observed in both groups for both questionnaire (all p≥0.11) (for more details, see Supplementary materials).

+Parents’ satisfaction of the attainment of the child’s individualized goals

+At baseline, the COPM satisfaction score did not explain the parents-examiners disagreement for both questionnaires (all p≥0.173).

-In the control group, whatever the assessment time, the parent’s satisfaction of the child’s individual goals did not explain the parents-examiners disagreement (all p≥0.173).
-In the intervention group, at T1 and T2, the parent’s satisfaction did not explain the parents-examiners disagreement (all p≥0.21).
-At T3, higher satisfaction scores to the COPM were associated with higher parent-examiner disagreement, parents usually over-estimating the child’s performance compared to examiners (rs=0.64, p<0.001 for ABILHAND-Kids and rs=0.69, <0.001 for ACTIVLIM-CP).
+At T2 and T3, in the control groupthe parent’s satisfaction of the child’s individual goals did not explain the parents-examiners disagreement (all p≥0.173).
+In the intervention group at T2, the parent’s satisfaction did not explain the parents-examiners disagreement ( p≥0.21).
+At T3, higher satisfaction scores to the COPM were associated with higher parent-examiner disagreement, parents usually scoring higher performance measure compared to examiners (rs=0.64, p<0.001 for ABILHAND-Kids and rs=0.69, <0.001 for ACTIVLIM-CP).
 The COPM satisfaction score explained 46% and 54% of the variability in the differences between parents’ and examiners measures for ABILHAND-Kids and ACTIVLIM-CP, respectively (p<0.001).